Animals & humans linked in “covenant of mercy”

 Fluffy, Fido, fish and farm animals all are welcome.
 Humans also may attend – so long as they are accompanied by a responsible animal.

-The Rev. Eileen Smith Le Van will lead the service under the trees.
+Prayers will be said under the trees.
 Then, folks will be invited to come forward with their pets for a laying on of hands.
 Treats will be provided.

 Lutherans are not typically known for recognizing those canonized by the Catholic Church, but Lutherans do love creation.
 Historically, many of the first Lutherans were peasants in Germany.
 Today, many still work in agriculture.

 The Evangelical Lutheran Church in America recognizes Francis as a “renewer of the Church.”
 Recently, a “Blessing of Animals” was included in the Rites of Autumn in the church’s liturgical resource, used across the country and at PEACE.
 The prayer service proclaims God’s “covenant of mercy… with every living creature.”

 St. Francis: Gadabout convert

 Giovanni di Pietro di Bernardone was a rich, Italian party-boy born in Assissi in the late 1100s.
 During a battle, he became a prisoner of war, according to Bio.com.
 Legend says that, while waiting for his father to pay his ransom, he heard the voice of God calling him to empty his life and be an example of love and service to all.

 As St. Francis, the former gadabout became an ascetic.
 Francis loved nature, seeing it as a mirror of divine majesty.
 He spent months each year praying in mountain caves, according to the Catholic Encyclopedia.
 His “Canticle of the Sun” depicts the very elements singing God’s praises.